 Three-quarters of the way through your baby’s first year and there is hardly a trace of that tiny bundle you brought home from the hospital just nine months ago.
 Now your baby is a mobile, vocal, and very enterprising adventurer.

 In this portion of WebMD’s month-by-month guide, you’ll discover what baby milestones you can expect your child to achieve when they are 9 months old.

 At nine months, your baby has likely become an expert crawler.
 Some babies are such crawling pros they can hold a toy in one hand while they propel themselves using the other hand and their two knees.
 Some can even crawl up and down stairs with ease.
 Just make sure you keep the gate closed unless you’re there to supervise the climbing.

 At nine months, babies are also becoming experts at quickly changing position.
 They can push up to a crawl position, sit back down, and pivot to pick up a toy.
 Your little one may even be able to pull to a stand, and may soon start cruising around the room while holding onto furniture.

 Although those tiny baby shoes might look enticing on the store shelves, you don’t need to invest in shoes until your baby actually starts to walk or is spending lots of time outdoors.
-For now, barefoot is best.
+For now, barefoot is best when indoors.
 Standing and walking in bare feet helps him develop the muscles and tendons in his feet.
 It’s also easier to grip the floor in bare feet.
 When it gets cold outside, socks with non-skid bottoms will keep your baby’s feet warm.